blockchain-unica/asc1-experiments/account/create_random_address.md

 ![alt text for screen readers](images/fund_failed.PNG "Fund Failed")

-Using the javascript client deployed [here](), we sent a transaction from the first (well-formed) address to the malformed address.
+Using the javascript client provided [here](https://github.com/blockchain-unica/asc1-experiments/blob/master/transactions/client_nodejs/send.js), we sent a transaction from the first (well-formed) address to the malformed address.

 The transaction fails and no Algos are send to the receiver, but the sender needs to pay fees.